Dictionary of Paranormal Definitions

 The practice of predicting the future by interpreting dreams.
 From Greek oneiros (dream) + -mancy (divination).
 The ancient Egyptians believed that certain places were conducive to the recall of dreams.
 They were one of the first societies to interpret the meaning of dreams and to develop oneiromancy, or dream divination.

 Ouija boards (pronounced wee-ja) are used as a method to contact the spirit world using the letters of the alphabet and a glass or planchette They are also known as Talking Boards or Isis Boards.
 The word Ouija is taken from the French word Oui meaning ‘yes’, and the German word Ja also meaning ‘yes’.
 Nobody knows for certain how or where Ouija Boards originated.
-It is thought that Ouija Boards may have been invented in Ancient Egypt or Ancient Greece and spread through Europe during Medieval times..
-In the late 19th Century Ouija was marketed as a game by Parker Brothers and became widespread.
-In the hands of a properly trained medium a Ouija board has been shown to be a useful tool for spirit communication but in the hands of an amateur it can be very frightening.
+It is thought that Ouija Boards was invented in Ancient Egypt or Ancient Greece.
+It spread through Europe during Medieval times.

 Palmistry, also known as chiromancy, is the psychic interpretative art of telling fortunes or predicting the future from the lines, marks, mounts, and patterns on the hands, particularly the palms.
-Palmistry was practised in many ancient cultures, such as India, China and Egypt.
+It was practiced in many ancient cultures, such as India, China, and Egypt.
 The first book on the subject was Michael Scotts De Philsiognomia published in 1477 on the physiognomy of the human body – which included the hand.
 The term chiromancy comes from the Greek word for hand (cheir).
 A palmist is sometimes called a chiromancer.

-Spiritism is a philosophical doctrine similar in some ways to Spiritualism but also differing on a number of issues – in particular Spiritists believe in reincarnation whereas most Spiritualists do not.
-These topics are discussed in detail at our online forums.
+Spiritism is a philosophical doctrine.
+It is similar in some ways to Spiritualism because of a number of issues.
+Spiritists believe in reincarnation whereas most Spiritualists do not.
+These topics are discussed in detail in our online forums.
 Spiritism was established in France in the mid 19th Century, which has become a sort of religious movement.
-Like Spiritualists, Spiritists believe in the survival of the the human personality after death and that mediums are able to communicate with the spirits and ghosts.
+Like Spiritualists, Spiritists believe in the survival of the human personality after death.
+They maintain that mediums are able to communicate with the spirits and ghosts.
 The two movements claim to be very different otherwise and any similarity of the two terms is generally regarded as pejorative by both Spiritualists and Spiritists